1.1. We value your privacy. We want to be accountable and fair to you and transparent about how we collect and use your personal data.

 5.2.1.
 When you sign up for a Pillar account, we may ask Experian to carry out a soft search in order to understand your eligibility for a credit product provided by Pillar.

 5.2.2.
 Some of these soft searches that we do will leave a ‘footprint’ on your credit file.
 For more information about soft searches and footprints, see section 5.4 below.

 5.2.3.
 If you agree to apply for a Pillar credit card after the eligibility check, a hard search will be recorded with the Credit Reference Agencies (CRAs), which may be seen by other lenders.
 If you agree to the credit terms we offer, we will continue to exchange information about you with CRAs, whilst you have a relationship with us.

 5.3.1.
 When you sign up for a Pillar account, we may use your account data to check whether Experian, Equifax and TransUnion are able to provide you with a free credit report and credit score.
-If we are going to do this check, we will make it clear to you in the sign-up terms that are shown to you before you create your account.

 5.3.2.
 You will need to successfully pass an authentication process before we can show you your credit report and credit score.
 If you pass, Experian, Equifax and TransUnion will give us your credit report data and credit score data, and we will show this to you in your account.